 The Bouddha area is a visual feast.
-Colorful thangkas, Tibetan jewelleries, hand-woven carpets, masks and khukuri knives are sold in the surrounding stalls.
+Colorful thangkas, Tibetan jewelry, hand-woven carpets, masks, and khukuri knives are sold in the surrounding stalls.
 Smaller stupas are located at the base.
-Gompa monasteries, curio shops and restaurants surround Boudhanath.
+Gompa monasteries, curio shops, and restaurants surround Boudhanath.
 Conveniently situated restaurants with roof-top patios provide good food and excellent views of Bouddhanath.

 Narayan, or Vishnu, is the preserver of creation to Hindus.
 His temple near Changu village is often described as the most ancient temple in the Kathmandu Valley.
-A fifth century stone inscription, the oldest to be discovered in Nepal, is located in the temple compound and it tells of the victorious King Mandev.
+A fifth-century stone inscription, the oldest to be discovered in Nepal, is located in the temple compound and it tells of the victorious King Mandel.

 A sixth-century stone statue shows the cosmic form of Vishnu, while another statue recalls his dwarf incarnation when he crushed the evil king Bali.
 Vishnu as Narasingha disemboweling a demon is particularly stunning.
 The western bronze doors sparkle in the evening sunlight, dragons decorate the bells and handsome devas stare from the walls.

-• GARUDA, half man and half bird, is the steed of Vishnu and his life-sized statue kneels before the temple.
+• GARUDA, the half-man, and half-bird is the steed of Vishnu and his life-sized statue kneels before the temple.